-The Giraffe is the largest ruminant and the tallest mammal on the planet.
-This tall “drink of water” can top out at nearly 18 feet in the largest of males.
-Horns are of solid bone and carried by both Cows and Bulls; they are skin-covered, tufted and thin on the female and thick and bald on top for the male.
+The giraffe is the largest ruminant and the tallest mammal on the planet.
+This tall 'drink of water' can top out at nearly 18 feet in the largest of males.
+Horns are of solid bone and carried by both cows and bulls; they are skin-covered, tufted and thin on the female and thick and bald on top for the male.
 This stately beast inhabits a variety of plant habitats, from the dry woodlands to the fairly dense low shrubveld.
 Always present will be the thorn trees on which he feeds throughout the year.
-The Giraffe is neither water dependent nor territorial and tends to avoid the very dense bush.
-He feeds on a 6-foot band of browse, not accessible to all other animals except the Elephant.
+The giraffe is neither water dependent nor territorial and tends to avoid the very dense bush.
+He feeds on a 6-foot band of browse, not accessible to all other animals except the elephant.
 Browsing mainly during the day, they never lie flat on the ground and rarely sleep.

 Hunting giraffe will most often be done by spot and stalk or tracking his very distinctive spoor.
-The Giraffe has thick, tough skin and will require the same bullet selection as the Elephant.
+The giraffe has thick, tough skin and will require the same bullet selection as the elephant.
 While the faster 7mm’s are legal, the 9.3mm and .375 H&H with good quality solids are the best medicine for any body shot.
 The 40 calibers will be even more effective, with good quality soft-points being more effective for the brain or spinal shot.
-Shot placement can be tricky hunting Giraffe; the heart lies in the center of the chest, far forward and above the shoulder joints.
+Shot placement can be tricky when hunting giraffe; the heart lies in the center of the chest, far forward and above the shoulder joints.

 His lungs are positioned well forward and high in the chest cavity as well.
-The brain is very small and positioned just below and between the horns; if you choose to make a spine shot, place it in the center of the neck where the neck joins the body.
+The brain is very small and positioned just below and between the horns.
+If you choose to make a spine shot, place it in the center of the neck where the neck joins the body.
 A quartering frontal shot should be aimed to break the prominent shoulder joint; avoid the quartering-away shot, take it only as a last resort!
-Hunting Giraffe can make for an extremely interesting and exciting stalk; even though he is not recorded anywhere in the record books, this tall, camel like beast with the spots of the leopard can make for a most unusual trophy.
+Hunting giraffe can make for an extremely interesting and exciting stalk; even though he is not recorded anywhere in the record books, this tall, camel-like beast with the spots of the leopard can make for a most unusual trophy.